cjeannoel2005/electricityBillingSystem/README.md

 - For this porject i chose java , springboot
 - i styled the UI with with css frot he professional look.
+- The data =base for this project will be SQLite

 #### 3. how i managed bug and chose the interface